 LinkedIn has evolved far beyond its roots as a professional networking service.
 It hosts active groups for finance managers, telecom professionals, people in the construction industry, real estate pros, HR managers, pharmaceutical workers and film professionals.
 And those are just the ones with more than 40,000 members.
 If you’re in the hospitality industry, there are nearly 1,000 members in The Hospitality Forum.
-A group for medical doctors has more than 2,600 members.
+These pain management boynton beach doctors have some of the best medical staff available.
 Stephanie Sammons posted some great tips on Social Media Examiner early this year about how to make the most of LinkedIn groups.

 And they’re busy.
 Someone asked the Sales Best Practices group a couple of months ago “What is YOUR Best Sales Advice — 20 words or less.”
 It has 532 responses.
 A recent discussion in the Cloud Computing, VMware, Virtualization and Enterprise 2.0 Group about whether IT organizations will start discarding their assets has more than 460 responses.
 Some LinkedIn members answer 300 or more questions every week.